dotanuki-labs/blockked/README.md

 - RxJava2 for end-to-end reactive programming
 - Kodein for Dependency Injection
 - Kotlinx.Serialization for automatic JSON handling
-- OkHttp3 + Retrofit for2 networking
+- OkHttp3 + Retrofit for networking over HTTP
 - Some custom libraries made by myself for testing
 - Fancy DSLs
 - Several tricks